Daytona 500 Odds, Predictions, and Best NASCAR Bets

 - How will seven-time series champion Jimmie Johnson fare in his return to stock car racing’s top circuit?

-Hamlin entered Speedweeks as the favorite to take the checkered flag in what’s expected to be a tight field Sunday, checking in at 10-1, according to Caesars Sportsbook.
+Hamlin entered Speedweeks as the favorite to take the checkered flag in what’s expected to be a tight field Sunday, checking in at 10-1, according to the top online sportsbooks.
 Twelve drivers held odds of 20-1 or lower.

 Entering Wednesday’s Busch Light Pole Qualifying, here is an early look at the field’s odds: